-3. Human Rights and Climate Action: Climate change and the responses to it can have significant implications for human rights.
+5.3 Human Rights and Climate Action

+Climate change and the responses to it can have significant implications for human rights.
 For example, some mitigation strategies, such as large-scale bioenergy production or hydroelectric projects, can potentially infringe on land rights or displace communities.
 Balancing these concerns with the urgent need for climate action presents complex ethical challenges [48].

-4. Environmental Ethics
+5.4 Environmental Ethics

-Consideration Description Example Intrinsic Value Considering the rights and value of non-human nature Debates over geo- engineering and its impacts on natural systems Biodiversity Loss Balancing human needs with biodiversity conservation Trade-offs between land use for agriculture and habitat preservation Animal Welfare Considering the impacts of climate solutions on animals Effects of wind turbines on bird and bat populations
+incs Consideration Description Example Intrinsic Value of Nature Considering the rights and value of non-human nature Debates over geo- engineering and its impacts on natural systems Biodiversity Loss Balancing human needs with biodiversity conservation Trade-offs between land use for agriculture and habitat preservation Animal Welfare Considering the impacts of climate Effects of wind turbines on